ropensci/roweb3/content/blog/2026-09-29-celebrating-ropensci/index.md

 - Build a tool to enhance some process.
 - Give and get support, e.g. mentor, review grant applications or talks, advice or recommendations for jobs, help unavailable or overwhelmed people.

 As you can see, most of my contributions did not involve any code, and only a few required an invitation.
-Some of them are the kind of thing you could add to your CV, but the most important ones only belong in your heart.
+Some of them are the kind of thing you could add to your CV, and the most important ones only belong in your heart.

 ## Attract great people